Leaves of Absence

 Military Leave of Absence

-A Leave of Absence will usually be granted to students who must be absent from the University to fulfill a compulsory military obligation.
+A military Leave of Absence usually will be granted to students who must be absent from the University to fulfill a compulsory military obligation.

 Suspension of Responsibilities for Childbirth

-The Suspension of Responsibilities for Childbirth Policy gives PhD students in the Arts and Sciences departments who give birth in their fellowship years a six-week period where regular responsibilities associated with their doctoral program are suspended for pregnancy, birth, and/or care of a newborn.
-Responsibilities that may be suspended include class attendance, course assignments, exams, and other academic requirements; and research and other work in the lab.
-We recognize that Teaching Fellows make important contributions to the instructional mission of the university.
+The Suspension of Responsibilities for Childbirth Policy allows PhD students who are pregnant, give birth, or care for a new-born in their fellowship years a six-week period in which regular responsibilities associated with their doctoral program are suspended.
+Class attendance, course assignments, exams, and other academic requirement and research.
+We recognize that Teaching Fellows make important contributions to the instructional mission of the University.
 Further, we realize that releasing a TF from the classroom for six weeks could be pedagogically unwise, depending on the point of time in the semester and the extent of the TF’s responsibilities.
 Thus, for some students, teaching responsibilities may be suspended for the entire semester.
 Non-teaching responsibilities for Teaching Fellows will be suspended for six weeks.